drachenwald/autobaelfyr/_issues/2024-07/101-court-reports.md

 horse, not the Horse.
 With special commiseration prizes given to those who lost arrows by the ‘Robin Hood method’, The Honourable Lord Guy de Dinan and The Honourable Lord Nero Lupo both receiving that commiserating honour.
-The bravest to shoot that day was Lord Rowan Wagstaff-Weston.
+The bravest to shoot that day was Lord Radulfus de Wiston.

 Although by this time they had already packed up and left, the Equestrians were confirmed to be magnificent and very entertaining for